Tealke5232/trivia-API-Project/README.md

 # Full Stack API Final Project

-Bellow you will find the beginning of the project ruberic for this API project.
+Bellow you will find the beginning of the project ruberic for this API.
-For this Project I developed the middle-wear which is used as an API handler allowing the Front end to make AP requests to the database.
+For this Project I developed the middle-wear which is used as an API handler that allows the Front end to make AP requests to the database.
 [`./__init__/`](./backend/flaskr/__init__.py)